 "Buying vintage is not just practical; it's smart, chic, and kinder to the earth," Anna Brockway, co-founder of Chairish, tells us.
 Just like we're tired of ultra-edited perfectly polished photos on Instagram, we're craving variety in our décor too.
 It girls are at the forefront, showcasing their Hans Wegner chairs and Louis Vuitton trunks in every snap, and people are seeking more diversity in their décor—more mixing of periods and styles—a trend that's only going to skyrocket even further in the coming year.

-While we're busy browsing our favorite vintage décor sources for the perfect Eames chair or a rare Karl Springer lamp, we can also feel great about the fact that we're also technically recycling at the same time.
-There's just one small issue: Those of us who aren't expert antique buyers can sometimes feel a little overwhelmed by buying vintage.
+While we're busy browsing our favorite vintage décor sources for the perfect Eames chair or a rare Karl Springer lamp, we can also feel great about the fact that we're technically recycling at the same time.
+There's just one small issue: Those of us who aren't expert antique buyers can sometimes feel a little overwhelmed when buying vintage furniture online.
 What is the piece I'm buying really worth?
 How do I know if it's even authentic?
 Can I negotiate the price?
-We tapped four experts at the forefront of everything consignment, estate sales, and vintage buying and selling to demystify everything you need to know about shopping vintage—take note!
+We tapped four experts at the forefront of everything consignment, estate sales, and vintage buying and selling to demystify everything you need to know about buying vintage furniture online.
+Take note!

 Know Your Designers